Yandex Cloud

 Note

 You can also generate a password using Connection Manager.
-To do this, specify generate_password = true instead of "password" = "<user_password>".
+Do it by going generate_password = true instead of password = "<user_password>".

-To view the password, select the cluster you created in the management console, go to the Users tab and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

 To set up the maintenance window (for disabled clusters as well), add the maintenance_window section to the cluster description: